canisat/canipy/README.md

 Sirius, XM, SiriusXM and all related indicia are trademarks of Sirius XM Radio LLC.

-CaniSat and NetOtt are not affiliated with Sirius XM Radio LLC nor its products or partners.
+CaniSat and NetOtt are not affiliated with Sirius XM Radio LLC or its products & partners.